 However, contrary to popular belief, OSHA does not actually offer certified training courses.
 The closest thing to achieving OSHA certification is completing OSHA Outreach training, a voluntary program which consists of 10-Hour and 30-Hour training courses that provide workers with either basic or more advanced training about common workplace safety and health hazards.

-These courses are provided by OSHA authorized trainers, and upon successful completion of a course, learners will be issued an official Department of Labor (DOL) OSHA 10-Hour or 30-Hour card.
+These courses are provided by OSHA-authorized trainers, and upon successful completion of a course, learners will be issued an official Department of Labor (DOL) OSHA 10-Hour or 30-Hour card.
 (See the next chapter for more about OSHA 10 and 30-hour certification!)

 That said, many workers do not need an official DOL card to remain compliant with OSHA’s training requirements - they just need proper training that will teach them how to stay safe on the job!